-- You may read any book of your choice (in paper or electronic form).
+- For the traditional challenge you may read any book of your choice (in paper or electronic form).
 This can include any genre in picture books, novels, comic books, graphic novels, poetry, or non-fiction books.
 If you read a book that you really enjoyed, consider writing a book review and sharing it with your teacher and class.
 The review can be counted as a book on your record.

 - How to choose the best book: